ifad/chronomodel/README.md

 You need to connect as  a database superuser, because specs need to create the `btree_gist` extension.

-Run `rake`.
+To run the full test suite, use

+    rake

 SQL queries are logged to `spec/debug.log`.
-If you want to see them in your output, use `rake VERBOSE=true`.
+If you want to see them in your output, set the `VERBOSE=true` environment variable.

+Some tests check the nominal execution of rake tasks within a test Rails app, and those are quite time consuming.
+You can run the full ChronoModel tests only against ActiveRecord by using

+    rspec spec/chrono_model

+Ensure to run the full test suite before pushing.

 ## Usage with JSON (*not* JSONB) columns